TanayB11/me/content/blog/2024-12-06-how-to-waste-your-life.md

 pursuing a high-status career or buying a nice watch because you genuinely enjoy those things is reasonable. seeking achievement to feel the satisfaction of surmounting challenge also makes sense. don't do these things for validation from people who don't really care.

-## 2. not caring about anyone else
+## 2. don't care about anyone else

 an important part of being human is knowing how to love and care for others. a life without loving others is a life wasted.